San Antonio Botanical Garden: Features

+Statue of Naoko Shirane outside of Kumamoto En Japanese Garden.

 Kumamoto En (roughly 85 ft by 85 feet) is a Japanese garden reflecting styles and techniques from Kumamoto's 300-year-old Suizenji Park and from Katsura Detached Palace garden in Kyoto.
+Near the entrance to the garden there is a statue of Naoko Shirane, a representative of the city for Japan and helped establish Kumamoto as a Sister city in 1987 through the establishment of the garden.